 Police and Crime Commissioners are elected every four years.
-The last election was in May 2016 and the next election will be in May 2020.
+The last election was in May 2016 and the next election will be on Thursday 7 May 2020.

 To read about the roles and responsibilities of a PCC please visit the Home Office or view this short video made by the Association of Police and Crime Commissioners (APCC) which explains how the public can have their say in who their local PCC is: